john-itcsolutions/cheirrs/README.md

 sudo apt -y install nodejs
 ```

-As well as installing Ionic:
+As well as installing Ionic & Cordova (which enables single-pass coding for iOS and Android as well as desktop - ie browser - platforms):

 `sudo npm i -g @ionic/cli`

+`sudo npm i -g cordova`

 The Ionic docs are at: